kedro-org/kedro/docs/source/data/data_catalog.md

     sep: ;
 ```

-In this example the default `csv` configuration is inserted into `airplanes` and then the `load_args` block is overridden.
-Normally that would replace the whole dictionary.
-In order to extend `load_args` the defaults for that block are then re-inserted.
+In this example, the default `csv` configuration is inserted into `airplanes` and then the `load_args` block is overridden.
+Normally, that would replace the whole dictionary.
+In order to extend `load_args`, the defaults for that block are then re-inserted.

-## Transcoding datasets
+## Transcode datasets

-You may come across a situation where you would like to read the same file using two different dataset implementations.
+You might come across a situation where you would like to read the same file using two different dataset implementations.
 Use transcoding when you want to load and save the same file, via its specified `filepath`, using different `DataSet` implementations.

 ### A typical example of transcoding